 - Brown recluse

-Note : If you believe that the one which bite you has the same characteristics as one of them, seek for medical care immediately.
+Note: If you believe that the one which bites you has the same characteristics as one of them, seek medical care immediately.

 - The redness spreading away from the bitten site